DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 \label{tab:iter3} \end{table}

 Table \ref{tab:iter3} presents the average execution time of iteration 3 on the Teensy 4.1 for varying batching and bit sizes.
+The notation `64/64`, `512/512` and `1024/1024` refers to the input bit size and batching size.

+To evaluate the effect of batching granularity, additional tests were conducted using batch sizez of 32, 256 and 512 for various input sizes.
+The observed difference in execution time between low and high batching configurations ranged approximately from 10 to 50 microseconds, depending on the input size.

-Additionally, when performing the same 1024/1024-bit operation, the Raspberry Pi Pico 2 showed average execution time of `80806.006` $\mu s$ indicating a substantially lower throughput compared to the Teensy.
+For comparative analysis, the same 1024/1024-bit configuration was executed on the Raspberry Pi Pico 2.
+The average execution time was measured at `80806.006`
+$\mu s$ indicating a substantially lower throughput compared to the Teensy.

 ### 6.2 Phase two